saranshhalwai/drift-detector/README.md

 The gradio interface in [app.py](app.py) is an example dashboard which allows users to interact with the Drift Detector server and visualize drift data.

+### Database Integration

+The system uses SQLite (by default) to store:
+- Model information (name, capabilities, creation date)
+- Drift history (date and score for each drift calculation)
+- Diagnostic data (baseline and current questions/answers)

+This enables persistent tracking of model performance over time, allowing for:
+- Historical trend analysis
+- Comparison between different models
+- Early detection of performance degradation

 ### Drift Detector Server

 The Drift Detector server is implemented using the MCP python SDK.